 2. The research project

-In your research project you will tackle a challenge by producing new knowledge, theoretical, practical or mixed, and then document it by publishing in academic journals, your final project thesis, but also a series of other documents that may be required by your inudustrial sponsor or other stakeholders.
+In your research project you will tackle a challenge by producing new knowledge, theoretical, practical or mixed, and then document it by publishing in academic journals, your final project thesis, but also a series of other documents that may be required by your industrial sponsor or other stakeholders.
 At the end of your PhD you will be examined by a set of at least two examiners who are experts in your chosen field via a standard “viva voce” examination where you will have the opportunity to showcase your work and discuss its technical merits.
 Each PhD is a highly personalise and highly personal experience.
 Our vast array of potential supervisors, industrial partners and topics offer plenty of choice.
 A SPADS PhD is very similar to a regular PhD, only within SPADS you will be part of a much more tightly-knit cohort and have access to a number of extra activities provided for SPADS (see section on “cohort development activities”).

 3. Cohort development activities